hypnotic2402/iiitb_asic_class/README.md

 ### Installations

+For Linux (Debian-based):

-Using Terminal install yosys, gtkwave and iverilog :
+Installation of yosys. gtkwave and iverilog can be done via Using Terminal install yosys, gtkwave and iverilog : ``apt``

 ```
 sudo apt-get install iverilog gtkwave yosys